AUBERTIERThomas/NoxDomus/README.md

 ## Documentation

 The API in `api.py` is well commented.
+A simple documentation is available at `localhost:5000/` Also available in english at `localhost:5000/en`
 The game is also commented.
 It is recommanded to launch Godot to read the code.